clomax/portfolio/data/pung.md

 to understand them more clearly.

-It works by collecting data from a human player, training a neural network on that data, and using the result to control the opponent.
+It works by collecting data from a human player, training a neural network on that data with a separate program, and using the result to control the opponent.
 Each training example records the position and velocity of the ball, and the position that the human controlled paddle, at a given time.

 ![](assets/images/pung/pung.png =500x)